-Chapter 6: Conservation
+6.0 Conservation

-Florida Poly will continue to apply conservation policies to campus grounds, in existing buildings, and with future development.
+Florida Polytechnic University will continue to apply conservation policies to campus grounds, in existing buildings, and with future development.
 Building-specific energy use and management techniques will be integrated with new construction, and air quality-related measures will address transportation and building systems.
 Mitigation, monitoring and coordination measures necessary to address the impacts of development will continue to be implemented.
 This approach will minimize impacts on environmentally sensitive lands and natural resources.

 - Goal 6A: Florida Polytechnic University's goal is to be a model for conservation practices to improve the environment and to improve air, water and open space quality on campus and in the vicinity of the campus. - Objective 6A.1: Identify mitigation techniques, including traffic and parking demand reduction, to maintain or improve air quality. - Policy 6A.1.1: Reduce mobile sources of air pollution by promoting alternative modes of transportation on campus (i.e., public transit, bicycles, etc.). - Policy 6A.1.2: Explore and implement, as appropriate, alternative fuel vehicles for use on campus, including any campus shuttle systems. - Policy 6A.1.3: Minimize emissions of air pollutants from and within campus buildings through the installation of appropriate filtering devices on fume hoods and by minimizing the storage and use of volatile and hazardous materials in campus buildings. - Policy 6A.1.4: Monitor indoor and outdoor air quality.
 Indoor sampling shall occur at chemistry laboratories, kitchens, and other sites where fumes are produced.
 Outdoor sampling sites shall include parking lots and congested intersections.
-Failure to meet air quality standards adopted by the Florida Department of Environmental Protection shall result in an assessment of the probable cause and the preparation and implementation of a plan to improve and maintain air quality. - Policy 6A.1.5: Planning, Design and Construction is to review proposed improvements to assure adherence to appropriate Campus Master Plan policies.
-Copies of land development criteria and design standards which reflect the policies contained in the adopted Campus Master Plan shall be provided to design consultants and appropriate campus staff. - Objective 6A.2: Protect identified jurisdictional native vegetative communities, whether uplands or wetlands, and protected wildlife species and habitat. - Policy 6A.2.1: Protect jurisdictional native vegetative communities from development by designating them as "no build" zones, and maintain the jurisdictional areas based upon the most recent Florida Department of Environmental Protection and Southwest Florida Water Management District criteria, standards and guidelines. - Policy 6A.2.2: All campus landscape improvements will follow the landscape design guidelines by use plant species that are indigenous to the natural plant communities of the Lakeland and Central Florida area. - Policy 6A.2.3: Minimize stormwater-borne pollutants generated as a result of the University operations and maintenance practices. - Policy 6A.2.4: Conduct studies to identify protected vegetation, protected wildlife species and associated habitat on Florida Polytechnic-controlled properties in accordance with applicable regulatory agency requirements.
+Failure to meet air quality standards adopted by the Florida Department of Environmental Protection shall result in an assessment of the probable cause and the preparation and implementation of a plan to improve and maintain air quality. - Policy 6A.1.5: Standardize the construction review process to assure adherence to appropriate master plan policies.
+Copies of land development criteria and design standards which reflect the policies contained in the adopted campus master plan shall be provided to design consultants and appropriate campus staff. - Objective 6A.2: Protect identified jurisdictional native vegetative communities, whether uplands or wetlands, and protected wildlife species and habitat. - Policy 6A.2.1: Protect jurisdictional native vegetative communities from development by designating them as "no build" zones, and maintain the jurisdictional areas based upon the most recent Florida Department of Environmental

+Protection and Southwest Florida Water Management District criteria, standards and guidelines.